 Green Cutworm Moth

-(Anicla infecta), wingspan 30-35 mm. can be found from Texas to Northeastern North America.
+Anicla infecta 30-35 mm wingspan.
+It can be found from Texas to Northeastern North America.
 Can be found taking nectar from flowers during daylight hours.
 Hosts include: beet, clover, grases and tobacco.
 Seen at TLCNP in April 2025.

 Green Cutworm Moth.